AricaLConrad/Arica-Conrad-Portfolio/docs/technical-writing-samples/ios-compass-app-tutorial.md

 # Want to Read More?

-Now provide the link to the PDF file of this tutorial so that people can download the full version of the tutorial.
+If you would like to read the full version of the iOS Compass App Tutorial, you can find the PDF file of the tutorial [here](../assets/files/Conrad-iOS-Compass-App-Tutorial.pdf).

 <br> ---